DataDog/documentation/content/en/monitors/service_level_objectives/metric.md

 ### Multi-group for metric-based SLIs

-Metric-based SLIs allows you to focus on the most important attributes of your SLIs.
+Metric-based SLIs allow you to focus on the most important attributes of your SLIs.
 You can add groups to your metric-based SLIs in the editor by using tags like `datacenter`, `partition`, `availability-zone`, `resource`, or any other relevant group:

 {{< img src="monitors/service_level_objectives/metric_source.png" alt="example metric source"  >}}